Female entrepreneurs from across Afghanistan seek out foreign markets

 "We lost our hope when Afghanistan collapsed ... but Afghan women are fighters, we will struggle and fight.
 We will never allow losing our business to happen," said Ziagul Jahani, who produces handmade clothes and carpets from central Parwan province.

-(Reporting by Ahmad Masih Noori and Syed Ramin in Kabul and Lisa Barrington in Dubai; Writing by Charlotte Greenfield; Editing by Alex Richardson)
+(Reporting by Ahmad Masih Noori and Syed Ramin in Kabul and Lisa Barrington in Dubai; Writing by Charlotte Greenfield; Editing by Alex Richardson and Frances Kerry)

 ((charlotte.greenfield@thomsonreuters.com; +92 300 856 6702; Reuters Messaging: charlotte.greenfield.thomsonreuters.com@reuters.net))